 I talked fast and steady.
 Finally, he took out his watch and said, “You have been here forty-five minutes – you get out of here.”
 (Boyer, 1993)

 Field promised to tour the Exposition the next day with Ayer and ended up writing a check for one million dollars.
 Establishing a museum was now a reality.
-Ayer also ended up donating his extensive collection of Native American artifacts and purchased the Museum's original 250 piece collection of Egyptian artifacts in 1894.
-He eventually became the first President of The Field Museum from 1894 to 1898, until his successor, Harlow Higinbotham, took over the position.
+Ayer also ended up donating his extensive collection of Native American artifacts and purchased the Museum's original 250-piece collection of Egyptian artifacts in 1894.
+He eventually became the first president of The Field Museum from 1894 to 1898, until his successor, Harlow Higinbotham, took over the position.
 More information about the Edward E. Ayer collection.

-Harlow Higinbotham was president of the World's Colombian Exposition and then held the same position at the Field Colombian Museum from 1898 to 1908.
-He was instrumental in the success of both the Exposition and The Field Museum.
+Harlow Higinbotham was president of the World's Columbian Exposition and was president of the Field Columbian Museum from 1898 to 1908.
+He was instrumental in the success of both the Exposition and the Museum.
 Higinbotham’s commitment to civic duty and leadership abilities gained him the position of President of the Exposition.
 He traveled the world, seeking the participation of other countries and encouraging the creation of a great museum to commemorate the fair.
-He was also responsible for preventing the financial failure of the Exposition through his skills for business organization, finance and credit.
-Higinbotham made several large contributions to the Field Museum.
-He made the second-largest individual donation to the Museum and purchased several collections from the Exposition, including the George Frederick Kunz gemology and mineralogy library and Tiffany gems.
-Higinbotham served first as Chairman of the Executive Committee and then succeeded Ayer as President of the Museum.
-During his presidency, he shaped the plans for the Museum’s new location and building, until his death in 1919.
+He was also responsible for preventing the financial failure of the Exposition through his skills for business organization, finance, and credit.
+Higinbotham made several large contributions to The Field Museum.
+He made the second-largest individual donation to the Museum and purchased several collections from the Exposition, including the George Frederick Kunz Gemology and Mineralogy Library and Tiffany gems.
+Higinbotham served first as Chairman of the Executive Committee and then succeeded Ayer as president of the museum.
+During his presidency, he shaped the plans for the museum’s new location and building until his death in 1919.

 Frederick J.V.
-Skiff was the first Director of The Field Museum.
-He played an important role in the transition of many collections and exhibits from the World's Colombian Exposition to the Field Colombian Museum.
-During the Exposition he was Chief of the Department of Mines, Mining and Metallurgy.
-When the plans for establishing the museum began to take shape, Skiff assembled materials under his jurisdiction from the exposition.
-Skiff was recognized for his effective administration of his department during the Exposition, and served as temporary director during the organization of the Museum and eventually was made permanent director, serving from 1894 to 1921.
-In 1905, when the Field Colombian Museum became the Field Museum of Natural History, Director Skiff provided the explanation:
+Skiff was the first director of The Field Museum.
+He played an important role in the transition of many collections and exhibits from the World's Columbian Exposition to the Field Columbian Museum.
+During the Exposition he was chief of the Department of Mines, Mining, and Metallurgy.
+When the plans for establishing the museum began to take shape, Skiff assembled materials under his jurisdiction from the Exposition.
+Skiff was recognized for his effective administration of his department during the Exposition, and served as temporary director during the organization of the museum and eventually was made permanent director, serving from 1894 to 1921.
+In 1905, when the Field Columbian Museum became The Field Museum of Natural History, Director Skiff provided the explanation:

 Undeniably one of the most important men in Museum history, Marshall Field made the famous $1,000,000 donation that saved the museum from remaining a mere fantasy in the minds of many Chicagoans.
 Field was one of the wealthiest and most important citizens in Chicago.
 Apart from his philanthropy, Field was the head of his company Marshall Field & Co.
 Though initially unreceptive to the idea of the museum, he was eventually convinced by Edward E. Ayer to invest.
 Field’s involvement went beyond his initial endowment.
 Like many of his colleagues, Field knew the museum needed a new location when the original Palace of Fine Arts was on the brink of crumbling.
 He liked the Beaux Arts style of the Exposition and therefore hired the architecture firm that designed the Exposition, Burnham & Company.
 Field approved of the plans before the construction began and upon his death donated $8,000,000 to the Museum, which was used to fund the new building project.